-Born the son of Jewish immigrants in 1915, Martin Nodell left his childhood home of Philadelphia, Pennsylvania to attend art college in Chicago before heading to New York to explore a career in either art or theatre.
+Born the son of Jewish immigrants in 1915, Martin Nodell left his childhood home in Philadelphia, Pennsylvania to attend art college in Chicago.
+After his father passed away, Martin and his mother moved to New York City.
 While living in Brooklyn Martin decided to explore the comic book field and journeyed to All-American Comics, which eventually merged with Detective Comics to become DC Comics, where he met with editor Sheldon Mayer.
-Though the meeting didn’t land him a job Mayer liked Nodell’s work enough to suggest he come back with an idea for a new superhero to add to All-American’s ever growing roster.
+Though the meeting didn’t land him a job Mayer liked Nodell’s work enough to suggest he come back with an idea for a new superhero to add to All-American’s ever-growing roster.

-Martin Nodell left All-American before the fall of superhero comics and worked at Timely Comics where he drew the Human Torch, Namor the Submariner and Captain America.
+Martin Nodell left All-American before the fall of superhero comics and sought work in advertising.
+One day Martin ran into his friend Stan Lee and shared that he wasn’t doing so well at finding work.
+Lee offered Nodell a chance to work in the Timely Comics bullpen, where he drew the Human Torch, Namor the Submariner, and Captain America.
 Martin left comics to go on to do more advertising work, something that at the time of creating Green Lantern had driven Nodell to initially use the pseudonym of Mart Dellon for fear that any negative connection to comics would lead to him losing jobs.
 Nodell notably helped to create the Pillsbury Doughboy in 1965.
 While Nodell provided art for a handful of comics it wasn’t until his 1980’s return to DC Comics that fans were exposed to his work.
 Nodell made a number of appearances at comic conventions alongside his wife Carrie until his passing in 2006 at age 91.

 Finger was brought in to work with Mart Nodell on his creation, Green Lantern.
-Unlike Batman, Green Lantern was a complete creation that Nodell had come up with, but Finger added so much to the mythology during his seven years working on the character that he is credited frequently for the character’s creation.
-Finger evolved Alan Scott’s abilities beyond some of the simple things that characterized early stories, creating the ability for Green Lantern to form hard light constructs limited only by the wearer’s imagination and establishing the Golden Age Green Lantern’s weakness to wood.
+Unlike Batman, Green Lantern was a complete creation that Nodell had come up with, but Finger is often mistakenly credited for having a part in the character’s creation.
 Finger died in 1974 at the young age of 59.

 Known as one of the founding fathers of science fiction, Alfred Bester was born in Brooklyn, New York in 1913.
-In his early twenties Bester began writing science fiction short stories while working in public relations and won a contest which led to meeting editor Mort Weisinger who published a number of Bester’s early work.
+In his early twenties, Bester began writing science fiction short stories while working in public relations and won a contest that led to meeting editor Mort Weisinger who published a number of Bester’s early works.
 When Weisinger left his job to join Detective Comics as editor of the Superman and Batman books he called upon Bester and lured him away from writing short stories to take on comics.